Skip to content

 Site, paid ads, and office follow-up as one trade system

 The site.
-Mobile-first trust: area served, real jobs, proof before contact, and a dead-obvious call, text, or short form: matched to how your Google Business Profile describes territory so Maps clicks land on pages that honor the same service footprint.
+Mobile-first trust: area served, real jobs, proof before contact, and an obvious call, text, or short form.
+The page should match how your Google Business Profile describes territory.
 For the landing-page version, read what a contractor landing page actually needs.

 Paid.
-Buy trade leads only inside geography your crews honor: paid search, LSAs where eligible, and short-feed placements sized for homeowners scrolling emergencies.
-Search and social clicks land on contractor landing paths written for season and ZIP parity.
+Buy demand only inside geography your crews can honor.
+Search, LSAs where eligible, and social placements should land on pages written for the season, service, and ZIP.
 For channel sequencing thinking, read Google Ads versus LSAs for contractors.

 Handoff.
 Name who owns first touch, the call-back expectation, and what the board shows when a lead is real.